The Beach Boys: Lawsuits, Summer in Paradise, and Stars and Stripes, Vol. 1

-The day after California courts issued a restraining order between Brian and Landy, Brian phoned Sire Records staff producer Andy Paley to collaborate on new material tentatively for the Beach Boys.
+After dissolving his relationship with Landy, Brian phoned Sire Records staff producer Andy Paley to collaborate on new material tentatively for the Beach Boys.
 After losing the songwriting credits lawsuit with Love, Brian told MOJO in February 1995: "Mike and I are just cool.
 There's a lot of shit Andy and I got written for him.
 I just had to get through that goddamn trial!"
 In April, it was unclear whether the project would turn into a Wilson solo album, a Beach Boys album, or a combination of the two.
 The project ultimately disintegrated.
 Instead, Brian and his bandmates recorded Stars and Stripes Vol. 1, an album of country music stars covering Beach Boys songs, with co-production helmed by River North Records owner Joe Thomas.
-Afterward, the group discussed finishing the album Smile, but Carl rejected the idea, fearing that it would cause Brian another nervous breakdown.
+After the release of Stars and Stripes Vol. 1, Brian became completely estranged from the band and did not perform or collaborate with his bandmates until 2012, focussing on his solo career instead.
+The group would also discuss about finishing the album Smile, but Carl rejected the idea, fearing that it would cause Brian another nervous breakdown.
+The Grammy-nominated The Pet Sounds Sessions box set was released in 1997.